 What You Need to Know

-- Each standard campsite only accommodates 10 people.
-If you have a larger group, you will need to book 2 campsites or a group campsite
+- Each standard campsite only accommodates ten people.
+If you have a larger group, you will need to book two campsites or a group campsite.

 - Summer temperatures in Arches National Park can often be unbearably hot during the day.
 This area has very few trees and little to no shade and your tent will likely be in the direct sunlight for most of the day.
 I highly suggest bringing a canopy of some kind to create some shade in your site.